See Iceland’s natural beauty on the Ring Road and beyond

 Dreaming of your future adventure?
-Find out what you can see and do in Iceland with our recommendations for activities beyond the capital, Reykjavík, including worthy stops on and off the Ring Road.
+Find out what Icelandic wonders you can see with our recommendations for activities beyond the capital, Reykjavík, including worthy stops on and off the Ring Road.

 You’ll quickly learn on your Ring Road journey that “foss” is Icelandic for waterfall, and two of the country’s most visually stunning are just under two hours from Reykjavík.
 At Skógafoss, which thunders 200 feet, frigid water from the Skógar River forms a misty curtain over 80 feet wide, which made an appearance in the movie Thor: The Dark World and is often capped with a rainbow.
 Culture buffs can tour the turf houses at folksy Skógar Museum, or visit Kvernufoss, a second waterfall, that’s hidden in a nearby ravine.
 The view of Seljaladsfoss is particularly dramatic late in the day, because you can watch the sunset from a trail that leads directly behind the falls.

 If black-sand beaches are high on your list, head to Vík on the island’s southern coast.
 Just two and half hours from Reykjavík by car, Vík is close to Reynisfjara Beach where jet-black sands meet basaltic columns that teem with puffins each summer.
 The entire scene is backed by the white of Mýrdalsjökull glacier, and if time isn’t an issue — or you’re staying overnight — consider visiting the beach at sunset to see why this place is consistently named one of the world’s best beaches.